sfepy/sfepy/doc/tutorial.rst

      variables in use -- only those are fully instantiated, so the input file can safely contain definitions of items that are not used actually.

 #.
-Prior to solution, `problem.time_update()` function has to be
+The solution is then obtained by calling `problem.solve()` function, which
-   called to setup boundary conditions, material parameters and other potentially time-dependent data.
+   in turn calls a top-level time-stepping solver.
+In each step, `problem.time_update()` is called to setup boundary conditions, material parameters and other potentially time-dependent data.
+The `problem.save_state()` is called at the end of each time step to save the results.
 This holds also for stationary problems with a single "time step".

-#.
-The solution is then obtained by calling `problem.solve()`
-   function.

-#.
-Finally, the solution can be stored using `problem.save_state()`.

-The above last three steps are essentially repeated for each time step.
 So that is it -- using the code a black-box PDE solver shields the user from having to create the `Problem` instance by hand.
 But note that this is possible, and often necessary when the flexibility of the default solvers is not enough.
 At the end of the tutorial an example demonstrating the interactive creation of the `Problem` instance is shown, see :ref:`sec-interactive-example-linear-elasticity`.

 Now let us continue with running a simulation.